 I am retired in Boise, Idaho.
 I have loved spending time in cemeteries since I was a little girl.
 Helping people by exploring cemeteries and photographing grave markers for them is a dream retirement activity for me.

 I walk the rows taking random photos when I am in a cemetery, and add the photos or the entire memorial to Findagrave if they are not in.
 I particularly concentrate on veterans (and their spouses), infants and children.
-I feel the veterans have earned the right to go to the front of the line.
-And I feel that since the babies and the children got so little on earth, at least I can give them some electronic "life".
+I believe the veterans have earned the right to go to the front of the line.
+And I think that since the babies and the children got so little on earth, at least I can give them some electronic "life".

 I am always happy to add any information to a memorial I manage.
 Just send it.
 I am also delighted to add obituaries; just make sure that I have the correct attribution to add so the paper's copyright is respected.